Top

 Use a brief description in Tooltips

-Use easy to understand words and simple sentences.
-Keep the description in your tip simple and to the point.
+Provide easy-to-understand words and simple sentences in tooltips.
+Keep the description concise and to the point.

 Description simple.png